torbsd/torbsd.github.io/fbsd-relays.md

 Edit */usr/local/etc/tor/torrc* appropriately.
 The torrc file is well-commented and instructive, but for a quicker implementation, [this torrc](torrc.txt) is a good starting point.

-Create the appropriate log file with the correct permission:
+Create the appropriate log file with the correct permissions:

 >%  touch /var/log tor && chown _tor:_tor /var/log/tor && chmod 600 /var/log/tor